zsparal/api-documentation/source/reference/v1/customers-api/create-customer.rst

           :required: false

      - Provide any data you like, and we will save the data alongside the customer.
-Whenever you fetch the customer with our API, we'll also include the metadata.
+Whenever you fetch the customer with our API, we will also include the metadata.
 You can use up to 1kB of JSON.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^